Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 A difficult dilemma

 The experienced BI manager experiences self-service BI as a difficult dilemma.
 He will, on the one hand, not want to lose control of BI and also not want the carefully constructed single version of the truth to be exposed to ‘outside attacks’.
-He fears that users can now not only arrive at new reliable insights with lightning speed, but also at terribly wrong insights.
+He fears that users can now not only arrive at new reliable insights with lightning speed but also at terribly wrong insights.

 On the other hand, he will not be able to deny the existence and benefits of BI self-service: to quickly be able to experiment with potentially valuable data sets and react more quickly to developments.
 He is wise not to throw the baby out with the bath water.
-It can be thought to develop a BI self-service policy that takes into account the accountability and complexity of data sets and the type of user.
+It can be though to develop a self-service BI policy that takes into account the accountability and complexity of data sets and the type of user.

 Controlled data sets Uncontrolled data sets